Time course of drug effect

 - Explain the pattern of times of peak effect shown for each of the response curves (M1, M2, M3, M4)

-- Write up the results of parameter estimation using MONOLIX.
+- Write up the results of parameter estimation using MONOLIX and NONMEM.

-- Describe the differences between the simulation parameters and the parameter estimates obtained from MONOLIX.
+- Describe the differences between the parameters used for simulation and the parameter estimates obtained from MONOLIX and NONMEM.

 - Discuss how you might change the experimental design in order to get better agreement between the simulation parameters and the parameter estimates.